phpandroidgladiator/todoist-api/source/includes/_notes.md

 id | The id of the note.
-content | The content of the note. item_id | The item which the note is part of. file_attachment | A file attached to the note.
+content | The content of the note. item_id | The item which the note is part of. project_id | The project which the note is part of (in the case of a project note) file_attachment | A file attached to the note.

 ### File attachments